 The chipmaker has developed an advanced gaming device - and consumers can purchase it based on several different branding of its partners

-Much of the modern gaming device is based on a familiar combination of Intel's main processors and home video cards NVIDIA, Although growth in the popularity of mobile-based processors can be identified I HAVE D And even devices that include Red Camp processors and graphics cards - and it seems Intel Would like to remind the manufacturers of the potential that exists with them.
+Much of the modern gaming device is based on a familiar combination of Intel's main processors and home video cards NVIDIA, Although growth in the popularity of mobile-based processors can be identified AMD And even devices that include Red Camp processors and graphics cards - and it seems Intel Would like to remind the manufacturers of the potential that exists with them.

-Mobile home Intel Claimed to be one of the lightest ever with an 15.6-inch screen and powerful gaming gear, thanks to a unique magnesium alloy and lightweight casing - so the system includes a processor core i7-9750H hexagonal cores, graphics card type Geforce GTX 1660 Ti or Geforce RTX The 2070 Max-Q and the very respectable 94 watt-hour battery come in at a weight of just under 1.9 pounds, plus a perfectly reasonable thickness of only about 20.5 millimeters.
+Mobile home Intel Claimed to be one of the lightest ever with an 15.6 inch screen and powerful gaming gear, thanks to a unique magnesium alloy shell and lightweight black shade - so the system includes a processor core i7-9750H hexagonal cores, graphics card type Geforce GTX 1660 Ti or Geforce RTX The 2070 Max-Q and the very respectable 94 watt-hour battery come in at a weight of just under 1.9 pounds, plus a perfectly reasonable thickness of only about 20.5 millimeters.

 The elaborate mobile will offer up to 2 terabytes of fast NVMe storage, up to 32GB of memory DDR4 2,666MHz base speed, connectivity Wi-Fi 802.11ax Double channel, mechanical keyboard with illumination RGB And a display panel in IPS technology, FullHD resolution and refresh rate of up to 144 Hz.

 The first three marketers of the interesting piece will be American Maingear and Eluktronics as well as German Schenker, under various brand names and a statement of joint development of the platform together with Intel.
 The prices?
-They will start from 1,500 dollars (not including VAT) for an Intel 660p drive with a volume of 512GB, memory DDR4 Of 16GB and GTX 1660 Ti card.
+They will start from 1,500 dollars (not including VAT) for an Intel 660p drive with 512GB volume, memory DDR4 Of 16GB and GTX 1660 Ti card.

 Is this the birth of a new and exciting revenue stream for Intel To help us all enjoy more sophisticated and competitive gaming equipment, or is it a one-time experience designed to locally spur the various manufacturers and resellers to upgrade their supply based on the blue manufacturer's processors?
 Feel free to try and guess with us in the comments.